cbmr-data/cbmr-data.github.io/esrum/source/usage/services/agents.rst

 .. code-block:: console

     $ cd /home/abc123/my-scripts/
-    $ module load agent-container --auto
+    $ module load agent-container
     $ agent-container claude

-This will run Claude Code in a sandbox environment that only gives it access to the ``/home/abc123/my-scripts/`` folder.
+This will run `Claude Code`_ in a sandbox environment that only gives it access to the folder ``/home/abc123/my-scripts/``.
 No other folder on Esrum can be accessed, including your normal home folder.

 .. warning::